tofke/VPS-for-MN/README.md

 * the possibility to pay with BTC or BCH
 * and many more ...

-Another one i use curently is <A href="https://m.do.co/c/cb682eb71eca">DigitalOcean</A> where virtual machines are called "Droplets". \
+### Another one i use curently is <A href="https://m.do.co/c/cb682eb71eca">DigitalOcean</A> where virtual machines are called "Droplets".
+Everyone you refer gets $10 in credit. \
 <a href="https://m.do.co/c/cb682eb71eca"><img src="https://www.digitalocean.com/assets/media/logo-a721c4a7.png" width="240" height="240"></a> \
-Everyone you refer gets $10 in credit.
-This serive provides great tools too, including :
+This service provides great tools too, including :
 * many datacenter to securely spread your servers accross the globe
 * many preinstalled images including Docker containers
 * cluster deployments